smlc/myBlog/content/post/java-and-go-concurrency-model.md

 ### Channel communication

-In Java we saw that threads shared access to the same data, and needed synchronization.
+In Java, we saw that threads shared access to the same data and needed synchronization.
-But in fact, under the hood, Go channel also has a shared data structure, but why the Go developer doesn't have to deal with synchronization?
-Once you put data into the channel Go will make a copy, which means the goroutines don't have to access the same data into memory.
+But in fact, under the hood, the Go channel also has a shared data structure, but why the Go developer doesn't have to deal with synchronization?
+Once you put data into the channel, Go will make a copy, which means the goroutines don't have to access the same data in memory.

 What made concurrency issues difficult is that you have to deal with two or three of those parameters:

-- Shared: data use than more than one thread
+- Shared: data used by more than one thread
-- Mutuable: data being updated
+- Mutable: data being updated
 - State: data storage

 What Go channels is doing is deleting the shared aspect of the concurrency problem.